graphile/crystal/utils/website/graphile-config/library-authors.md

 ## Naming scopes

-By convention, scopes are camelcase strings.
+By convention, scopes are camelCase strings.
 Scopes should be descriptive enough to reduce the chance of either conflicts across libraries or conflicts with future additions to Graphile Config.